United Arab Emirates Gambling Regulation

 Raffles in the UAE

-The closest thing to gambling people can enjoy in the UAE is the Dubai Duty-Free Millennium Millionaire raffle.
-Participants can purchase their raffle tickets in the duty-free shops at the Abu Dhabi and Dubai airports without the fear of legal prosecution.
-It launched in the summer of 1999 and 5,000 tickets are available for sale per draw.
+The closest thing to gambling that people can enjoy in the UAE is the Dubai Duty-Free Millennium Millionaire raffle.
+Participants can purchase raffle tickets at the duty-free shops in Abu Dhabi and Dubai airports without fear of legal prosecution.
+It was launched in the summer of 1999, and 5,000 tickets are available for sale per draw.
 Both locals and international visitors can participate by buying tickets.

 The Millennium Millionaire draws are held roughly once every two or three weeks.
-The raffle has turned many people into millionaires since it launched more than twenty years ago.
-Perhaps more amazing is the fact that seven raffle participants managed to win the $1 million prize not once but twice.
-Two other raffles are also available but the prizes are non-monetary.
+The raffle has turned many people into millionaires since its launch more than twenty years ago.
+Perhaps more amazing is the fact that seven raffle participants managed to win the $1 million prize not once, but twice.
+Two other raffles are also available, but the prizes are non-monetary.

-Participants in the Finest Surprise raffles get the opportunity to win motorbikes or luxury cars.
-People also have the option to purchase their tickets online at the official Dubai Duty-Free website.
-Tickets for the Millennium Millionaire draw cost roughly $270, while those for the car and bike raffles have price tags of $139 and $28, respectively.
+Participants in the Finest Surprise raffles have the opportunity to win motorbikes or luxury cars.
+People can also purchase tickets online via the official Dubai Duty-Free website.
+Tickets for the Millennium Millionaire draw cost roughly $270, while those for the car and bike raffles are priced at $139 and $28, respectively.

 Conclusion

-The UAE lacks any form of legal gambling if you ignore the airport raffles we mentioned earlier.
-A similar raffle is in place in Qatar where it is also organized by the duty-free division of the Hamad International Airport.
-UAE authorities do not take illegal gambling participation or organization lightly, enforcing various penalties that come in the form of heavy fines and imprisonment.
-In April 2021, Dubai denied a rumored gambling legalization and it looks like the federation has no plans of changing its stance any time in the future.
+Conclusion Aside from the airport raffles mentioned earlier, the UAE has no form of legal gambling.
+A similar raffle is in place in Qatar, where it is also organized by the duty-free division of Hamad International Airport.
+UAE authorities do not take illegal gambling participation or organization lightly, imposing heavy fines and prison sentences as penalties.
+In April 2021, Dubai denied rumors of gambling legalization, and it appears the federation has no plans to change its stance in the foreseeable future.